 A strategy for getting started

-The alternative to spontaneously deciding to avoid starting the task is to be strategic.
-When I’m working with students I ask them to consider two options, which I like to call the 3-to-7 approach and the 7-to-3 approach.
+The alternative to avoiding the climb is to be strategic about when you begin.
+When I work with students, I ask them to consider two options: the 3-to-7 approach and the 7-to-3 approach.

 3-to-7 Approach

-Do I want to feel lousy (3/10 satisfaction) and get started now, and then feel like a 7/10 satisfaction all the way as my deadline approaches?
+Do I want to feel like a 3/10 and get started now, and then gradually move toward a 7/10 as I make progress?

-Starting the task early leads to an initial low feeling, followed by rising satisfaction and lower stress.
+Starting early means tolerating an initial dip in comfort, followed by increasing satisfaction and lower stress over time.

 7-to-3 Approach